nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 value is within the reference set or range.
 This document describes schema and data model extensions for matching based on membership in a set, masked values, and numeric ranges.

-The baseline CoRIM schema defines a spartan set of measurement values that are etended to better support Intel(r) products.
+The baseline CoRIM schema defines a spartan set of measurement values that are etended by this profile to better support Intel(r) products.
 However, the defined extensions may be generally useful such that implementation of the Intel profile need not imply the Attester, Verifier, Relying Party, Reference Value Provider, or Endorser must be Intel products.